-- What are some real world examples of times when you've had to exercise prudence? - Where can you use more prudence in your marriage?
+- What are some real world examples of times when you've had to exercise prudence? - Where can you use more prudence in your life as a mother?

-Below, write down one thing you learned in this session or one thing that is speaking to your heart.
+Write down one thing you learned in this session or one thing that is speaking to your heart.
 Write a short prayer (2 or 3 sentences) asking Jesus to keep this on your heart until we meet again.
 Pick a time to say this prayer each day.